 Profile: Pete Sipple

 My radio career started back in 1985 when I joined the team at Southend Hospital Radio at the tender age of 16.
-Back then, the station was known as Thameside Radio, and my first role was as a Technical Operator, meaning that I looked after playing in the jingles and working with presenters to make sure the shows sounded great and ran to time.
+Back then, the radio station was known as Thameside Radio, and my first role was as a Technical Operator, meaning that I looked after playing in the jingles and working with presenters to make sure the shows sounded great and ran to time.

 In the late 1980s, I found myself working for the local commercial radio station, Essex Radio, before I moved to a radio station in London.
 I then returned to Essex Radio, firstly in Production, before moving into the technical and IT side of the industry.
 I was responsible for the IT for a number of radio stations including Essex FM, Breeze, Ten17, Oasis and Vibe FM.

-In more recent years, I worked worked in Project Management for companies including Psion and Adobe, as well as on mobile phone projects for Nokia and Sky TV.
+In more recent years, I worked in Project Management for companies including Psion and Adobe, as well as on mobile phone projects for Nokia and Sky TV.
 These days, I run a local Internet consultancy.